ozakary/data-C60_ML/nmr-ml_model/README.md

 - 📁 Portfolio: [Academic Portfolio](https://ozakary.github.io/)

 ---
+**SOME OF THE CSV-FILES DESCRIBED HERE NEED TO BE INCLUDED IN THE IDA REPO**

 This sub-repository contains the code and workflows for training a machine learning model to predict NMR magnetic shielding tensors using the SchNet neural network architecture.
 The model is trained on a dataset of 1001 C<sub>60</sub> fullerene structures and their corresponding magnetic shielding tensors calculated using TURBOMOLE.